Ozzy Osbourne, Controversial Heavy Metal Pioneer, Dies Weeks After Farewell Show

 Despite the vicious assault and Ozzy's infidelity with at least six women, Sharon remained in the marriage.
 Their family became reality TV stars in the 2000s on the MTV series "The Osbournes," which followed the couple and two of their children, Jack and Kelly (eldest daughter Aimee declined to participate).

 While a cause of death wasn't revealed as of press time, Osbourne battled numerous health issues.
-He suffered several injuries in a 2003 quad-bike crash and was diagnosed with Parkinson's disease in 2019, and had a bout with COVID-19 in 2022.
+He suffered several injuries in a 2003 quad-bike crash, was diagnosed with Parkinson's disease in 2019, and had a bout with COVID-19 in 2022.

 The medical problems forced Osbourne to cancel tours and public appearances in his later years.
 He did perform at the closing ceremony of the 2022 Commonwealth Games.